A Fiber-pigtailed Quantum Dot Device Generating Indistinguishable Photons at GHz Clock-rates: Introduction

 Another cavity-type that gained research-interest recently is the hybrid circular Bragg grating (hCBG) cavity~\cite{yao_design_2018}, promising considerable Purcell-enhancement and more broadband photon collection efficiencies compared to e.g. micropillar cavities.
 High potential for fiber-pigtailing these hCBG cavities has been reported based on simulations~\cite{rickert_optimized_2019,barbiero_design_2022,bremer_numerical_2022}, but so far experimental realizations of such a fiber-pigtailed QD based CBG cavity~\cite{jeon_plugandplay_2022} were limited in brightness and Purcell enhancement, and no quantum optical performance beyond the single-photon emission properties was investigated.

-In this work, we report a fully deterministic fiber-pigtailed quantum light source based on QD-hCBG cavities operated at GHz clock-rates.
-The device exhibits $T_1$-times as low as 76\,ps, corresponding to a Purcell factor close to 9.
+In this work, we report a fully deterministic fiber-pigtailed quantum light source based on QD-hCBG cavities exhibiting $T_1$-times as low as 76\,ps, corresponding to a Purcell factor close to 9, which allows for operation at GHz clock-rates.
 We observe a strong suppression of multi-photon emission events associated with $g^{(2)}(0)=0.007(2)$ at 80\,MHz excitation rate and pulsed two-photon indistinguishabilities of up to 82(4)\% (79(4)\%) for 2\,ns (12.5\,ns) temporal separation of consecutively emitted photons under pulsed p-shell-resonant excitation.
-The device features a single-photon in-fiber efficiency per excitation pulse of up to 53.7(2)\%, corresponding to 1.2\,Million clicks per second at the single-photon detectors.
-Furthermore we demonstrate that the Purcell-enhanced $T_1$ allows for driving the fiber-pigtailed device at 1.28\,GHz clock-rate, providing single indistinguishable photons ($g^{(2)}(0)=0.035(11), V_\mathrm{HOM}=68(7)$\%) at application-relevant GHz clock-rates.
+The device features a single-photon fiber-coupling efficiency per excitation pulse of up to 53.7(2)\%, corresponding to 1.2\,Million clicks per second at the single-photon detectors at 80\,MHz excitation frequency.
+Furthermore we demonstrate that the Purcell-enhanced $T_1$ allows for driving the fiber-pigtailed device at 1.28\,GHz excitation clock-rate, providing single indistinguishable photons ($g^{(2)}(0)=0.035(11), V_\mathrm{HOM}=68(7)$\%) at application-relevant GHz clock-rates.